 9.7.2.4.
-Case Validation/Adjudication via Medical Records Review patient medical chart review in collaboration with an adjudication committee consisting of trained healthcare professionals.60 Further details will be described in the SAP.
+Case Validation/Adjudication via Medical Records Review

 Diagnostic validation of identified atrial fibrillation cases among individuals administered ABRYSVO will be conducted in a randomly selected representative sample of up to 100 cases per interim/final report, as available and feasible.